zhanmu-tw/batocera-docker-setup/README.md

 ## 4. System PATH Configuration

+This involves editing a file in profile.d which is not saved across reboot, however batocera provides a command called batocera-save-overlay to persist changes

-Add Docker and NVIDIA utilities to your system PATH:
+Add Docker to your system PATH:

 ```bash
 # Create profile script